porcherface/mosaic-bot/README.md

 you can generate a bucket using image_parser.py

-here an example using the dota2 hero drow ranger. the bucket is a preformatted set of random pictures ddowloaded from google images with query "drow ranger dota2". the target is a drow ranger picture. scraped pics are not filtered, there might be completely unrelated photos or doubles inside.
+here an example using the dota2 hero drow ranger. the bucket is the drow-ranger_edit bucket, generated scraping drow ranger from google images and parsed by image parser. the target is a drow ranger picture. scraped pics are not filtered, there might be completely unrelated photos or doubles inside.

     python3 mosaic-bot.py images/targets/drow_portrait.jpeg images/drow_ranger_edit/